 You will be closely monitored for any reaction during and after the nerve block.
 If you do have a reaction, the medical team will quickly start to manage this.

 In addition to the above, there are some specific risks associated with different types of nerve blocks.
-These risks are caused by the spread of the local anaesthetic, for example:
+These risks are caused by the spread of the local anaesthetic or damage to nearby tissue.